 Don’t ignore the importance of lighting.
 The amount of light in a room has a huge effect on how chartreuse will look (more green or more yellow, depending).
 When choosing a chartreuse paint color make sure to test it out first.

 Chartreuse is a big bold color with a lot of personality.
 It’s extremely versatile and pairs with almost any other color.
 However, depending on what effect you want to achieve, you’ll want to think carefully about what colors to pair it with.

-Chartreuse and Grey - Grey and chartreuse pair perfectly together – particularly deep grays that are more warm than cool.
+Grey and chartreuse pair perfectly together―particularly deep grays that are more warm than cool.
 Try putting a chartreuse sofa or chair against deep gray walls for a soothing yet modern look.

 When paired with dark blue, chartreuse takes on an electric vibe.
 This combo is particularly trendy so if you like to be on-trend, try combining chartreuse furniture with deep blue, saturated walls.

 Combining chartreuse with reds and oranges is a great way to create a fun and friendly environment.
 When mixed together the two are inherently playful.
 Try tossing some deep orange accent pillows on a chartreuse sofa for an easy mix.

 Soft chartreuse and soft lavender create a pretty and soothing palette that works particularly well in the spring.
 Accent pillows and accessories are the perfect way to bring in both colors.